Saint Cecilia (Stefano Maderno): Narrative

 Before entering the basilica, visitors would first encounter a series of twelfth-century frescoes in the atrium depicting the life of Saint Cecilia.
 Today, only a fragment depicting Paschal I's translation of the saint's relics to the basilica survives, but until the eighteenth century visitors would be able to view all of the episodes in the life of Saint Cecilia.
 A narrow band of mosaics on the above entablature also depicted Saint Cecilia and her fellow martyrs, which further entrenched the church not only as a space dedicated to the saint, but as a testament to the events of her life.
 Inside, one's gaze would rise to the ninth-century apse mosaic, which again depicted Cecilia and her companions, this time accompanied by Pope Paschal I and Saint Agatha, another female martyr, in heaven.
 After viewing Maderno's sculpture in the nave, pilgrims would move through a side aisle to the lower level to venerate Cecilia's relics and sarcophagus before reemerging into the nave where the sculpture stood.
 This spatial arrangement, designed to guide devotional movement, reinforced both the physicality of Cecilia's martyrdom and her perceived incorruptibility.

 The sculpture stylistically contrasts with the ninth-century mosaic, which presents a more abstracted, celestial image of the saint.
 Art historian Helen Hills has argued that Maderno sought to blur the boundaries between heaven and earth, since the work simultaneously conveys Cecilia's bodily martyrdom and her incorruptibility as a saint.
-Similarly, medieval literary scholar C. David Benson observes that the sculpture bridges past and present, while its position beneath the high altar, where the Eucharist was performed, evoked the death and resurrection of Jesus.
+Similarly, medieval literary scholar C. David Benson observes that the sculpture bridges past and present, while its position beneath the high altar, where the Eucharist was performed, evoked the crucifixion and resurrection of Jesus.
 The emphasis on Cecilia's lifelike body as both corpse and relic anticipates the Baroque taste for theatrical revelation, later seen in Gian Lorenzo Bernini's dramatic staging of sacred figures.

 Significance

 Saint Cecilia marks a pivotal moment in Italian sculpture, signaling a shift away from Mannerism and toward the Baroque.
-While Maderno employed the figura serpetinata tyipcal of his Mannerist predecessors (e.g., Giambologna's Abduction of a Sabine Woman or Cellini's Perseus), he grounded his figure in a strikingly naturalistic pose.
-Although the work's documentary nature appears deliberate based on the inscriptoin, it is Maderno's restraint, eschewing Mannerist exaggeration, that points toward a proto-Baroque interest in drama, corporeality, and light.
+While Maderno employed the figura serpetinata typical of his Mannerist predecessors (e.g., Giambologna's Abduction of a Sabine Woman or Cellini's Perseus), he grounded his figure in a strikingly naturalistic pose.
+Although the work's documentary nature appears deliberate based on the inscription, it is Maderno's restraint, eschewing Mannerist exaggeration, that points toward a proto-Baroque interest in drama, corporeality, and light.

 Sfondrati further enhanced the effect by reopening clerestory windows, allowing light to flood the nave and accentuate Maderno's delicate treatment of Cecilia's drapery.
 The sculpture's chiaroscuro effects derive from the deep shadows cast by the slumped torso, the high relief of the garments, and the way the head, hands, and feet subtly extend beyond the marble slab into the viewer's space.
 This integration of sculpture, architecture, and light reflects the Baroque ambition to produce a totalizing sensory impact, an approach later perfected by Maderno's successor, Bernini (e.g., Ecstasy of Saint Teresa).